Cailey B. Condit, PhD

 Department of Earth Science

-Another key aspect of my research is reconstructing and understanding how the processes occurring in the deep crust modify the physical properties of this portion of the crustal column (e.g. density, seismic anisotropy).
-By getting a geologic handle on these transformations, more complete interpretations of geophysical data can be made.
-Additionally, undertanding these modifications can have direct implactions for geodynamic observable responses (e.g. uplift, subsedence).
+Another key aspect of my research is reconstructing how these chemical and mechanical processes modify the physical properties of the lithosphere (e.g. density, chemistry, seismic anisotropy).
+Understanding these modifications can have direct implications for interpreting both geophysical data, and geodynamic observable responses (e.g. uplift, subsidence).